jatinkharbanda33/TaskFlow/README.md

 * **Visibility:** A user can *only* view the tasks belonging to their specific organization.

 ### **Architecture Choice**
-To maintain strict data isolation and correctly identify the context of each request (ensuring the database schema is the right one), we selected the **`django-tenants`** package.
-This allows us to route requests based on the domain (e.g., `tenant-a.localhost`) directly to the correct PostgreSQL schema.
+To maintain strict data isolation and correctly identify the context of each request (ensuring the database schema is the right one), I selected the **`django-tenants`** package.
+This allows me to route requests based on the domain (e.g., `tenant-a.localhost`) directly to the correct PostgreSQL schema.

 ---

 ## 2. Authentication Strategy & Security (Crucial Design Decision)

 ### **The Vulnerability: JWT & Integer IDs**
-During the initial design using `SimpleJWT` and standard Integer IDs (`user_id`), we identified a critical vulnerability:
+During the initial design using `SimpleJWT` and standard Integer IDs (`user_id`), I identified a critical vulnerability:
 * **Scenario:** If User A has `id=2` in Tenant A, and a different User B has `id=2` in Tenant B.
 * **The Attack:** A malicious user could take a valid JWT token from Tenant A (containing `user_id: 2`) and send it to Tenant B's domain.
 * **Result:** The system would decode the token, see `user_id: 2`, and mistakenly authenticate the request as User B in Tenant B. This allowed cross-tenant impersonation.

 ### **Evaluated Solutions**
-We considered three approaches to fix this:
+I considered three approaches to fix this:

 1.  **Store `tenant_id` in Token Payload:**
     * *Pros:* Only one signing key; easy to implement.